Gallahorn/Ultraviolence/Advanced features.md

 ## After you updated the list you might need to re-order your tattoos or overlays again.
 Check below for instructions.

 ## If using an existing save, go back to V's original H10 apartment, to reactivate and make sure Lizzies Braindance and Romance messages Extended are working.
-After each update, go back to H10 and you should see a popup about Lizzies Braindances.
+After each update, go back to the H10 (V's original apartment) and you should see a popup about Lizzies Braindances, and other mods that activate upon entering this zone, _if those mods have updated_.
 Enter the apartment, turn on the TV, and you should receive messages about Judy Romance Messages Extended and Panam Romance Messages Extended.
-If this doesn't happen, leave the apartment and re-enter.
+If this doesn't happen, leave the apartment and re-enter just to be sure, but it is also the case that these messages will not display if none of the mods have updated with the list update.